Bronchial artery aneurysm

 Repeated haemoptysis.
 Congenital heart disease with multiple surgical procedures, valve replacements and pacemaker.

 A right lower lobe bronchial artery was identified.
 A small false aneurysm arises from the distal aspect of this bronchial artery, with evidence of shunting into an adjacent pulmonary artery.

-Using a SL10 microcatheter and Synchro Soft Neuroguidewire the distal bronchial artery was embolised using detachable GDC microcoils (X 2 Ultrasoft Target 360) occluding the vessel proximal to the false aneurysm.
+Using a SL10 microcatheter and Synchro Soft Neuroguidewire the distal bronchial artery was embolized using detachable GDC microcoils (X 2 Ultrasoft Target 360) occluding the vessel proximal to the false aneurysm.

-It was impossible to pass the microwire or microcatheter beyond the false aneurysm, hence the proximal embolisation.
+It was impossible to pass the microwire or microcatheter beyond the false aneurysm, hence the proximal embolization.

 The groin was closed using a 6-French Angioseal device.

 Bronchial artery aneurysms are rare, but may be associated with